Skip to content

 Installation

 Valentine is published on PyPI and installs with a single pip command.
-It requires Python 3.10 or newer (and is tested up to 3.14).
+It requires Python >=3.10, <3.15.

 pip install valentine